 - costs related to the publication of research and the deployment and take-up of research outputs - costs related to recruiting or contracting specialist staff - purchase of computing equipment and software - reasonable fitout expenditure - building modifications where you own the modified asset and the modification is required to undertake the project, for example installing a clean room.
 Modifications to leased buildings may be eligible.
 You must use the leased building for activities related to your manufacturing process - costs you incur in order to obtain planning, environmental or other regulatory approvals during the project period.
-However, associated fees paid to the Commonwealth, State, Territory and local governments are not eligible - travel and overseas expenditure as outlined below - financial auditing of project expenditure as outlined below - contingency costs up to a maximum of 10% of the eligible project costs.
-Note we make payments based on actual costs incurred.
+However, associated fees paid to the Commonwealth, state, territory and local governments are not eligible - travel and overseas expenditure as outlined below - financial auditing of project expenditure as outlined below - contingency costs up to a maximum of 10% of the eligible project costs.
+Note we make payments based on actual costs incurred - costs associated with the development of new patents.